intel/llvm/sycl/doc/KernelProgramCache.md

 Also JIT compilation for cases when an application contains huge amount of device code (big kernels or multiple kernels) may take significant time.
-The kernels and programs are rebuild on every program restart.
+The kernels and programs are rebuilt on every program restart.
 AOT compilation can be used to avoid that but it ties application to specific backend runtime version(s) and predefined HW configuration(s).
-As general solution it is reasonable to have kernel/program cache which works between application restarts (e.g. cache on disk for devices code build for specific HW/SW configuration).
+As a general solution it is reasonable to have kernel/program cache which works between application restarts (e.g. cache on disk for device code built for specific HW/SW configuration).

 <a name="what-is-program">1</a>: Here "program" means an internal SYCL runtime